robmoore-i/SkinTracker/README.md

 # SkinTracker

-Skin condition development, tracked over time
+Skin outbreak tracking

-## Problem: Tracking
+## Problem: Outbreak Tracking

+When it came to my skin, I always found it hard to answer these questions:
+- Is my skin actually getting better or will I look like a spotty 18 year old forever?
+- Are my theories about my skin actually true, or could they be disproved by actually recording data about my skin's health over time?

-- Existing managed solutions, have these problems:
+Existing managed solutions, have these problems:
     - Bad form factor
     - Require excessive customization
     - Lack visualizations
     - Fail to motivate commitment
     - Try to sell things to me

 Ad-hoc tracking solutions suffer from all but the last of those problems.
+I never created one because of their main problem: Like many ad-hoc solutions in general, they are high-effort, low-reward.

+## Developer Documentation

-## Release to TestFlight
+### Release to TestFlight

 1. In Xcode, ensure that the (Version Number, Build Version) pair is unique.
 In Xcode if you select the "SkinTracker" blue document icon at the top of the left-side file-tree view, and go to the 'General' tab, there is a section called